Keyboard shortcuts

 • Provides document-level operations (get, set, merge, etc.)

-• Supports nested maps and values via the Value enum
+• Supports the Value enum for different data types

 • Recursive merging for nested structures